ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

     The password is stored in a SQL text file in `/var/lib/clickhouse/access`, so it's not a good idea to use `plaintext_password`.
 Try `sha256_password` instead, as demonstrated next...
     :::

-3. The best option is o use a password that is hashed using SHA-256.
+3. The best option is to use a password that is hashed using SHA-256.
 ClickHouse will hash the password for you when you specify `IDENTIFIED WITH sha256_password`.
 For example:

     ```sql
     CREATE USER name3 IDENTIFIED WITH sha256_password BY 'my_password'